rdanalytics/jekyll-now/_posts/2015-1-26-Text-Processing.md

 {% endhighlight %}

 As we can see above the 75th percentile for the salaries is set at £42,500.00, which is approximately $63,794.18.
 Now we need to convert our pandas data frame into numpy array and then split our data into a training and a testing set.
-After performing these steps we will then dummy code our response variable respectively.
+After performing these steps we will then dummy code our response variable to ones and zeroes respectively.

 {% highlight python %}